dotnet/runtime/src/libraries/System.Diagnostics.EventLog/src/PACKAGE.md

 <!-- A description of the package and where one can find more documentation -->

+This package provides types that allow applications to interact with the Windows Event Log service.

 When an error occurs in a Windows machine, the system administrator or support representative must determine what caused the error, attempt to recover any lost data, and prevent the error from recurring.
 It is helpful if applications, the operating system, and other system services record important events, such as low-memory conditions or excessive attempts to access a disk.
 The system administrator can then use the Windows Event Log to help determine what conditions caused the error and identify the context in which it occurred.

-This package provides the `System.Diagnostics.EventLog.dll` assembly, which contains types that allow applications to interact with the Windows Event Log service.

 ## Key Features